andreipfeiffer/css-in-js/README.md

 #### Conclusions

 Stitches is probably the most modern solution to this date, with full out-of-the-box support for TS.
-Without a doubt, they took the best features from all other solutions and put them together for an awesome development experience.
-The first thing that will impress you is definitely the documentation.
-The second, is the API they exposes which you cannot enjoy.
+Without a doubt, they took some of the best features from other solutions and put them together for an awesome development experience.
+The first thing that impressed us was definitely the documentation.
+The second, is the API they expose which is close to top-notch.
 The features they provide are not huge in quantity, but are very well-thought-out.

-However, you cannot ignore the fact that it's still in beta.
-Also, the authors identify as "light-weight", but at 8KB it's worth debating.
+However, we cannot ignore the fact that it's still in beta.
+Also, the authors identify it as "light-weight", but at 8KB it's worth debating.
 Nevertheless, we will keep our eyes open and follow its growth.

 <br />